 Startup investment can be challenging and uncertain, leaving many potential investors wondering whether that’s worth the risk and if they’ll see higher returns.

-This is particularly true when shareholders evaluate sub-sectors that need to be fully developed, making it difficult to depend on past performance metrics and indicators to assess potential investments.
+This is particularly true when shareholders evaluate sub-sectors that need to be fully developed, making it difficult to depend on past performance metrics and indicators to assess potential investing in startup.

 However, despite these complexities, startup investing can be an incredible opportunity for those willing to do thorough research and carefully assess the potential of a startup.